Knights Templar History

 Sir Rick Trujillo KGC

-In April of 2022 Sir Rick Trujillo who was the Grand Seneschal of the OSMTJ of America left the order due to all of the animosity that was left in the wake of the schism that occurred in February 2022 to pursue and create a new order of the Knights Templar. the OMSDT-U.S.A. the Supreme Military Order of the Knights Templar "Ordre militaire suprême des Templiers".
+In April of 2022 Sir Rick Trujillo who was the Grand Seneschal of the OSMTJ of America left the order due to all of the animosity that was left in the wake of the schism that occurred in February 2022 to pursue and create a new order of the Knights Templar, the Supreme Military Order of the Knights Templar "Ordre militaire suprême des Templiers" or simply the OMSDT.

 Sir Trujillo has extensive leadership experience and served in the OSMTJ for many years becoming Prior"leader"over 3 priories within the United States Grand Priory, organizing a bible drive for the newly acquired Templar Church and holding the position of Grand Inculator and Vice President of operations of the Templar Academy of America.